hartenthaler/hh_extended_family/readme.md

 1. Rename the folder to `hh_extended_family`
 1. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Individual page/Tabs</span>, and find the module.
 It will be called "Extended family".
 Check if it has a tick for "Enabled".
 1. Edit this entry to set the access level for each tree and to position the menu item to suit your preferences.
-1. Finally click SAVE, to complete the installation.
+1. Finally, click SAVE, to complete the installation.

 <a name="upgrade"></a>
 ## Upgrade

 To update simply replace the hh_extended_family files with the new ones from the latest download.

 <a name="translation"></a>
 ## Translation

 You can help to translate this module.
 The language information is at the end of the file module.php.